redpesk-core/afb-app-manager/docs/overview.md

 * ***afm-system-daemon***: in charge of installing and uninstalling applications.

-* ***afm-user-daemon***: in charge of listing applications, querying application details, starting, terminating, stopping, resuming applications and their instances for a given user context.
+* ***afm-user-daemon***: in charge of listing applications, querying application details, starting, terminating, pausing, resuming applications and their instances for a given user context.

 * ***afb-binder***: in charge of serving resources and features through an